xwhiteout/open-source-music/README.md

   - Compilation albums are planned to be released according to community interaction under the OSM artist label on platforms such as YouTube, Bandcamp and Spotify with no monetary intentions.
 Should we reach a point were money becomes a concern, we, the administrators, give our word that we'll give notice and try to reach an agreement on how to proceed before moving forwards.
   - Anybody is free to do their own compilations and share them to whatever platform they want as long as they (in good faith) credit the original source.

+**The administration reserves the right of banning contributors that fail to go abide the rules or are perceived to act in bad faith.**

 ## More information

 Head to the [docs](docs/README.md) directory for more information on the repository.